unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 )[-1]: pass
 ```

-Now, an important note, is that occasionally you may use the while-clause itself to run code, and it is completely fine and I suggest doing so whenever possible because it is both beautiful and paradigmatic of one-lining; a simple `pass` seems slightly cheaty, since you can also use it as such:
+Now, an important note, is that occasionally you may use the while-clause itself to run code, and it is completely fine and I suggest doing so whenever possible because it is both beautiful and paradigmatic of one-lining; a simple `pass` seems slightly cheaty, rather you can also substitute it for such:

 ```py
 while (